Baby transport: Others

 Bicycles can be fitted with a bicycle trailer or a children's bicycle seat to carry small children.
-An older child can ride on a one-wheel trailer bike with an integrated seat and handle bars.
+An older child can ride his own bike, or ride a one-wheel trailer bike with an integrated seat and handle bars.

 A "travel system" includes a car seat base, an infant car seat, and a baby stroller.
 The car seat base is installed in a car.
 The infant car seat snaps into the car seat base when traveling with a baby.
 From the car, the infant car seat can be hand carried and snapped onto the stroller.